 Rest assured we will be here to advise you on all aspects of preparing for, and participating in, this trip.
 Here are a few obvious places to start.

-Will be in a good quality hotel in Shangrila, local lodges and a Tibetan farmstay.
+Will be in a good quality accommodation in Shangrila, local lodges and a Tibetan farmstay.
 On the trek itself we will be camping.

 The maximum altitude en route will be approximately 4800m so we have included an extra acclimatization day.